RaviTambade/SDM/pmp.md

 ### The Planning Process

-Project planning is an iterative process that starts when you create an initial project plan during the project startup phase.
+- Project planning is an iterative process that starts when you create an initial project plan during the project startup phase.
-Plan changes are inevitable.
+- Plan changes are inevitable.
 As more information about the system and the project team becomes available during the project, you should regularly revise the plan to reflect requirements, schedule and risk changes.
-Changing business goals also leads to changes in project plans.
+- Changing business goals also leads to changes in project plans.
 As business goals change, this could affect all projects, which may then have to be re-planned.

 ### Project Scheduling

-Project scheduling is the process of deciding how the work in a project will be organized as separate tasks, and when and how these tasks will be executed.
+- Project scheduling is the process of deciding how the work in a project will be organized as separate tasks, and when and how these tasks will be executed.
-You estimate the calendar time needed to complete each task, the effort required and who will work on the tasks that have been identified.
+- You estimate the calendar time needed to complete each task, the effort required and who will work on the tasks that have been identified.
-You also have to estimate the resources needed to complete each task, such as the disk space required on a server, the time required on specialized hardware, such as a simulator, and what the travel budget will be
+- You also have to estimate the resources needed to complete each task, such as the disk space required on a server, the time required on specialized hardware, such as a simulator, and what the travel budget will be

 ### Project Scheduling Activities

-Split project into tasks and estimate time and resources required to complete each task.
+- Split project into tasks and estimate time and resources required to complete each task.
-Organize tasks concurrently to make optimal use of workforce.
+- Organize tasks concurrently to make optimal use of workforce.
-Minimize task dependencies to avoid delays caused by one task waiting for another to complete.
+- Minimize task dependencies to avoid delays caused by one task waiting for another to complete.
-Dependent on project managers intuition and experience.
+- Dependent on project managers intuition and experience.

 ### Milestones and Deliverables

-Milestones are points in the schedule against which you can assess progress, for example, the handover of the system for testing.
+- <b>Milestones</b> are points in the schedule against which you can assess progress, for example, the handover of the system for testing.
-Deliverables are work products that are delivered to the customer, e.g. a requirements document for the system.
+- <b>Deliverables</b> are work products that are delivered to the customer, e.g. a requirements document for the system.

 ### Scheduling Problems

-Estimating the difficulty of problems and hence the cost of developing a solution is hard.
+- Estimating the difficulty of problems and hence the cost of developing a solution is hard.
-Productivity is not proportional to the number of people working on a task.
+- Productivity is not proportional to the number of people working on a task.
-Adding people to a late project makes it later because of communication overheads.
+- Adding people to a late project makes it later because of communication overheads.
-The unexpected always happens.
+- The unexpected always happens.
 Always allow contingency in planning.

 ## Activity Bart Chart